 – Confirm use of system in executing business processes

 – Verify integrity of converted and additional data

 – Evaluate and sign off go-live readiness

 Each user acceptance test differs depending on which business process is being tested.
 At-large, however, UAT testing will involve these activities:

 User Acceptance Testing is generally a “black box” testing.
 In other terms, the emphasis is on the functionality and the usability of the application rather than the technical aspects.
 The User Acceptance Testing is the last Quality Assurance effort before the release of the application.
 It is carried out in an environment that closely resembles the real world or production environment.

-If we talk about the bigger picture of quality initiatives, UAT is an important element in any Quality Assurance program.
-To get the optimum results from the UAT process, it is advisable to designate the task to an experienced QA team.
+If we talk about the bigger picture of quality initiatives, user acceptance testing is an important element in any Quality Assurance program.
+To get the optimum results from this type of testing process, it is advisable to designate the task to an experienced QA team.

 1. Setting up tools – Test data and defect management tools

 2. Setting up roles and responsibilities of business users in the tools

 3. Developing test cases and user acceptance testing Runbook